spat-02/d4-fall22/README.md

 discussion 4 for fall 22

 See the SI 206 Discussion4.pptx for instructions
+Edit the file disc4_starter.py

-As you finish each function do the following:
+As you complete each function do the following:

 git status # see what has changed and what is being tracked for a commit git add disc4_starter.py # track this file